7 Best Practices for Data Governance

 data warehouses have unlocked an entire ecosystem of tools and companies that revolve around them: ETL, ELT, reverse ETL, warehouse-centric data quality tools, metrics stores, augmented analytics, etc. Many refer to this ecosystem as the “modern data stack”.

 Why is continuously reviewing your approach to data governance a best practice?

 While capturing and ingesting large volumes of data has become easier and cheaper, keeping track of all that data, getting adequate context, and using it for decision-making continue to be painful.

 That’s why there’s a lot more room to evolve in the data tooling ecosystem.
-Matt Turck goes on to mention how data engineering tools and practices are still very much behind the level of sophistication and automation of their software engineering cousins.
+Matt Turck further mentions how data engineering tools and practices are still very much behind the level of sophistication and automation of their software engineering cousins.

 That’s why it’s crucial to view data governance as a constantly evolving project, rather than a one-time exercise, just like the rest of the data stack.